kontent-ai/delivery-sdk-net/docs/for-developers.md

 ```

 Cache manager resolution is keyed-only.
 Unkeyed `IDeliveryCacheManager` registrations are ignored by `DeliveryClient` creation.
-For built-in caching, use `AddDeliveryMemoryCache` / `AddDeliveryDistributedCache` from the `Kontent.Ai.Delivery.Caching` package.
+For built-in caching, use `AddDeliveryMemoryCache` / `AddDeliveryHybridCache` from the `Kontent.Ai.Delivery.Caching` package.
 For custom cache implementations, use `AddDeliveryCacheManager(clientName, factory)` to register per client.
 Preview cache bypass is enforced by `DeliveryClient` itself (`UsePreviewApi = true` => no cache read/write for that client), not by a cache-manager decorator.

 ### Core Dependencies Registration